eugenevdm/datatill_reviews/README.md

 ## Description

-A WordPress widget that allows you to publish customer ratings on your website
+A WordPress widget that allows you to publish customer ratings to your website

 ## Installation